gajajarosz/hidden-structure/README.txt

 1 - batch Expectation Driven Learner in Jarosz (submitted).
 Runs the learning function EDL_batch().
 2 - online Expectation Driven Learner in Jarosz (submitted).
 Runs the learning function EDL_online().

-VERBOSE?
-- 0 will suppress most of the output, which will make the program faster.
-- 1 will print progress as the program runs. \\TODO: add to STOTEM too

-To run STOTEM, use this syntax at the command prompt.
+To run POEM, use this syntax at the command prompt.
 You may want to redirect the output to a file or pipe it to less.

-java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1000 .1 OT EIP 2 0 1
+java learn POEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1

-You may want to redirect the output to a file or pipe it to less like this: java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1000 .1 OT EIP 2 0 1 > output.txt java STOTEM TS2000Grammar_secondary.txt TS1_Dist.txt 1000 .1 OT EIP 2 0 1 | less
+You may want to redirect the output to a file or pipe it to less like this: java learn POEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1 > output.txt
+java learn POEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1 | less

 In order to do this you will need java and java runtime environment installed, and your computer will have to know where to find java.

-The program is set up to print out:
- - on every iteration: the grammar, its error over all data with noise, its error over all data without noise
- - every 100 iterations it additionally prints out the accuracy for each word in the learning data

-The arguments after STOTEM (the name of the program) specify:

-GRAMMAR FILE
-- should be in the same format as provided TS2000Grammar_secondary.txt

-DISTRIBUTION FILE
- - should be in the same format as provided TS1_Dist.txt
+If running STOTEM, the rest of the arguments are:

 ITERATIONS
  - this is the number of times individual data forms are processed algorithms